2023 California Knife Laws

 4. Are there laws in California against using a knife as a weapon?

-There are three main laws that make it a crime for a person to use a knife as a weapon.
+There are three main laws that make it a crime to use a knife as a weapon.
 These are:

 - brandishing a weapon – PC 417,